-- 1. Participants can take examinations twice per academic year on dates determined by the SBE Board: once during or directly after the course period (first sit for the examination) and once during a resit period of the academic year (resit option).
+- 1. Students can take examinations twice per academic year on dates determined by the SBE Board: once during or directly after the education period (first sit for the examination) and once during a resit period of the academic year (resit option).
 The syllabus states the dates on which the examinations can be taken. - 2.
 In exceptional cases, the Board of Examiners may decide that an examination is taken at another time or in another location. - 3.
 If the examination for a course consists of multiple educational units, the examiner can decide (and state in the syllabus) to offer a resit for each specific educational unit or one combined resit for all educational units.
 No resit has to be offered for a participation grade.
-In case individual resits for each part are offered, participants who are eligible for a resit (see paragraph 1) are entitled to resit each part that they have not yet passed. - 4.
-If the first submission of the Master Thesis proposal is deemed insufficient (below 5.5), participants may be offered a chance to resit this educational unit within six (6) weeks. - 5.
-If the evaluation of the Master thesis or the defence there of results in an insufficient or a No Grade (NG), a student gets the opportunity to hand-in and defend a revision of this Master thesis within three (3) months after the deadline as described in the Master Thesis syllabus (a resit).
-If the resit results in an insufficient grade, or if the student fails to hand-in and defend a revision within this time frame, the student has to write a Master thesis on a new subject, unless the Board of Examiners decides otherwise based on proven personal circumstances (see Article 10.8 of this MSc-EER)..
+In case individual resits for each part are offered, students who are eligible for a resit are entitled to resit each part that they have not yet passed. - 4.
+If the first submission of the Master Thesis proposal is deemed insufficient (below 5.5), students are offered a chance to resit this educational unit within six (6) weeks.

+5. If the evaluation of the Master thesis or the defence thereof results in an insufficient or a No Grade (NG), a student gets the opportunity to hand-in and defend a revision of this Master thesis within three (3) months after the deadline as described in the Master Thesis syllabus (a resit).
+If the resit results in an insufficient grade, or if the student fails to hand-in and defend a revision within this time frame, the student has to write a Master thesis on a new subject, unless the Board of Examiners decides otherwise based on proven personal circumstances.
 Exceptional circumstances that may qualify as a precondition are listed in article 9.4.